 Sample SOW Contract: The Statement of Work

-Following is a sample Statement of Work provided by a former client (but significantly changed or redacted, of course!).
-You'll notice that it has many of the same details as other contract formats, such as deliverables, due dates and so on.
+You'll notice the sample below has many of the same details as other contract formats, including deliverables, due dates, and so on.

 Statement of Work

-Edits: Each translated document may be returned to you once for editing at the sole discretion of (name).
+Edits: Each translated document may be returned to you once for editing at the sole discretion of (fill in the name).
 Edits will be avoided at all costs and are not anticipated except in extreme circumstances.
 Edits will be performed by you within 72 hours of return, or forfeiture of 50% payment for the document will ensue.

-Payment: Translation payment of $X USD per English (original) word translated.
-Official word count will come from X. Down payment is not available for this project.
-Interim payment is not available for this project.
-(Of course, if there were a down payment or incremental payments for incremental work, that would be included here.
-As a freelancer, you should always try to negotiate one of both of these items, if possible.)
-Final payments to be paid out at latest date of June 20, 2010.
-Invoice from Translator proofreader should reach (name) no later than May 1, 2010.
+Payment: Translation payment of X amount of US Dollars per original English word translated.
+Downpayment is not available for this project.
+An interim payment is also not available for this project.
+(If there were a downpayment or incremental payments for incremental work, that would be included here.
+As a freelancer, you should always try to negotiate one or of both of these items.)
+Final payments to be paid out by Nov.
+20, 2019.
+The invoice should reach (company name/address) no later than Oct.
+15, 2019.
 Domestic payments may be paid via check or Paypal.
-International payments will be paid in USD via Western Union or Paypal.
-All domestic contractors must have a completed W-9 on file with (name) before payment will be made.
+International payments will be paid via Paypal.
+All domestic contractors must have a completed W-9 on file with (company name) before payment will be made.

-Rights, Disclosures, Non-compete: You hold no copyrights to materials created.
-You agree to public non-disclosure of (name's) rates, processes, and client lists.
-You agree to refrain from competing with (name) for for same client (if subcontracted) during course of this contract ending May 10, 2010.
+Rights, Disclosures, Non-Compete: You hold no copyrights to materials created.
+You agree to public non-disclosure of (company name's) rates, processes, and client lists.
+You agree to refrain from competing with (company name) for the same client (if subcontracted) during the course of this contract ending Nov.
+20, 2019.

-Execution by Counterparts/Facsimile.
-This SOW may be executed and delivered in counterparts by facsimile, each of which so executed and delivered counterpart is original, and such counterparts, together, shall constitute but the same instrument.
-Each of the parties hereto agrees to additionally execute, and deliver, original copies of this agreement circulated subsequent to its initial execution and delivery by facsimile.
+Execution by Counterparts/Facsimile: This SOW may be executed and delivered in counterparts by facsimile or emailed PDF, each of which so executed and delivered constitutes an original.
+Such counterparts, together, shall constitute the same instrument.
+Additionally, each of the parties hereto agrees to execute and deliver original copies of this agreement circulated subsequent to its initial execution and delivery by facsimile or emailed PDF.